 It’s thicker than beard oil, with a texture similar to whipped butter.

-This one’s my favorite beard butter at the moment.
 It’s simple, comfortable to use, and very effective.

-What are the benefits of beard butter?
+What’s the main benefit of beard butter?

 Beard butter has a light to medium hold.
 This is great for taming any flyaways, while still maintaining a fairly natural look.
 It has more hold than beard oil, but less hold than beard wax.